louhisuo/rancheros-on-qnap/README.md

     - Note a token for later use (you need it for cloud-config.yaml)

 ## Create cloud-config.yaml
-This is an example 'cloud-config.yaml' (created in my client machine9.
-You need to have a unique yaml-file for each node you create.
+This is an example 'cloud-config.yaml' (created in my client machine).
+You need to create a unique yaml-file for each node you provision.

     # cloud-config
     hostname: docker-ce